climatesultan/meta-image-tool/README.md

   <img src="workflow.gif" alt="Animated Meta Image Tool workflow" width="900">
 </p>

-What it does
+✨ What it does

-Meta Image Tool takes a JPG/JPEG image and prepares a standardized output directly in your browser.
+Meta Image Tool takes an image and prepares a standardized JPEG directly in your browser.

 The conversion pipeline:

-JPEG
+Image
   ↓
 Read EXIF orientation
   ↓